2022 RFL Championship: Red cards

+Yellow cards

 Broadcasting

 The rights to show matches from the Championship was until November 2020 held by Sky TV but the RFL negotiated a new deal with Sky which removed Championship games from the existing contract, and instead the RFL signed a new deal with Premier Sports.
 This deal resulted in one match from each round being broadcast live on a Monday evening.